Hardware Binning Explained: Silicon Quality, Component Selection & the Silicon Lottery

 How GPU Binning Works

-• Top Bins: Become RTX 4090 with fully enabled cores and highest clock speeds
+• Top Bins: RTX 4090 — fully enabled cores and highest clock speeds

-• Mid-High Bins: Become RTX 4080 with some cores disabled
+• Mid-High Bins: RTX 4080 with some cores disabled

-• Lower Bins: May become future mid-range products with further disabled cores
+• Lower Bins: Future mid-range products with further disabled cores

 AIB Partner Binning

-Beyond the initial binning by NVIDIA or AMD, Add-In Board (AIB) partners like ASUS, MSI, or EVGA further bin GPUs for their premium models:
+Beyond the initial manufacturer binning, AIB partners like ASUS, MSI, and EVGA further bin GPUs for their premium models:

-• Highest Bins: Reserved for premium models like ASUS ROG Strix OC, MSI SUPRIM X, or EVGA KINGPIN
+• Highest Bins: ASUS ROG Strix OC, MSI SUPRIM X, EVGA KINGPIN

-• Lower Bins: Used in budget-oriented cards that may run at reference specs or slightly lower
+• Lower Bins: Budget-oriented cards at reference specs

 Factory Overclocked Cards

-Premium "OC" models from AIB partners typically feature GPUs from better bins that can sustain higher clock speeds at reasonable voltages and temperatures.
+Premium "OC" models typically feature GPUs from better bins that can sustain higher clock speeds at reasonable voltages and temperatures.
 You're paying for both the enhanced cooling solution AND a higher-quality GPU chip.

-A good way to test your GPU's bin quality is through undervolting.
-High-quality bins can maintain stock (or higher) clock speeds at lower voltages than typical samples.
-Tools like MSI Afterburner or NVIDIA Inspector can help with this testing.
+A great way to test your GPU's bin quality is through undervolting.
+High-quality bins can maintain stock or higher clock speeds at lower voltages.
+Tools like MSI Afterburner or NVIDIA Inspector help with this.

 RAM Binning